-The John Carroll Young Writers Workshop (for students grades 8-12) will take place on July 30-August 3rd/4th, 2018, on the campus of John Carroll University, directed by award-winning creative writing faculty from John Carroll University.
+The John Carroll Young Writers Workshop (for students grades 8-12) will take place on July 22-July 26th, 2019, on the campus of John Carroll University, directed by award-winning creative writing faculty from John Carroll University.

 Students participate in a rigorous and inspiring program that provides an introduction to the art and craft of poetry, short fiction, and creative nonfiction.
 In morning and afternoon sessions, students study with acclaimed writers, engaging in writing-intensive exercises designed to address the elements of craft: form, voice, character, image, scene, and setting.